Full Updated 2019

 #7 AUSTRIA, SALZBURG

-Austria’s main Christmas destination is Vienna , but this year Salzburg is definitely not worse.
-Not only Mozart was born in the musical capital, but also Joseph Mor, the author of the world’s main Christmas song Silent Night, Holy Night, which will turn 200 years on December 24th.
+Austria’s main Christmas destination is Vienna but this year Salzburg is definitely not worse.
+Not only Mozart was born in this musical capital but also Joseph Mor, the author of the world’s main Christmas song Silent Night, Holy Night, which will turn over 200 years on December 24th.

-The most magnificent fair of Salzburg attracts smells of hot baking and spicy punch at the Cathedral church.
+The most magnificent Christmas market of Salzburg attracts tourists with smells of hot baking and spicy punch near the Cathedral.
 Join the processions of Krampus and Bakhtov – furry devils with huge horns that punish the naughty.

 You can go also to Vienna.
-This city is transformed when festive fairs grow in the squares and streets.
-The main one is located at the Town Hall, here the “Vienna Ice Dream” is flooded – a 3,000 m² skating rink with music and illuminations.
+This city is transformed when festive markets grow in the squares and streets.
+The main Christmas Market is located at the Town Hall, where you can find the “Vienna Ice Dream” – a 3,000 m² skating rink with music and illuminations.

 You can check more tours from Salzburg here.